LaDilettante/personal-webpage/_posts/2017-08-20-talk-to-user.md

 One of the challenge was to design an IO scheme that accommodates the many ways an user interact with the platform.
 On users' laptops, data can be binary files and CSV on disk, or R data frame and other R objects in memory.
 On Civis' platform, data can live in an Amazon Redshift database or a Amazon S3 file storage.
 Our users want to move data between any two of these destinations, *and* they want the option of doing so with their trusty SQL.
 Because of this complexity, our old IO scheme proliferated into 17 functions, with confusing names like `csv_to_civis`, `civis_to_csv`, `dataframe_to_civis`, `read_civis`, `read_civis_sql`, etc. In contrast, our new IO scheme has only 5 functions that preserve all functionalities.

-During the design process, I interviewed our in-house data scientists for their feedback [^1].
+During the design process, I interviewed our in-house data scientists for their feedback.
 To prepare, I scoured the Internet for articles on UX interviews, most of which geared towards consumer-grade web design unfortunately.
 While the principles hold true, many tactics do not take into account the sense and sensibility of our deeply technical users.
 Below is how I molded those principles into tactics for interviewing technical users for statistical software.

 ### 1. Watch your users use your software